sipcapture/heplify/docs/CONFIGURATION.md

 the label is `carrier="other"`.
 The `method` label is bounded to built-in SIP methods plus `sip_methods`; anything else is exported as `method="UNKNOWN"`.
+See [`examples/carriers.json`](../examples/carriers.json) for a standalone JSON carrier mapping example.

 ```json
 "prometheus_settings": {